 Microsoft Teams is an application in the Office 365 environment.
 When we implemented it, I thought it was just another way to chat– an extra application to do what Skype for Business already did.
 Boy was I wrong.
 With some training and self-directed button pushing, I realized that Teams has some amazingly helpful features to make working from home way better.
-For example:
+Here are some of my favourites:

 Skype for Business chats were effective but disappeared as soon as the conversation was complete– send a message and receive a response, then it’s closed, done and forgotten.
 It was like entering and leaving a room several times a day.

-Personal and group chats within Teams were persistent.
-By that I mean they stayed in my view.
-It was like being in a virtual room with my coworkers all day and I was no longer missing out on a piece of team collaboration that helped us to serve customers better.
+Personal and group chats within Teams are persistent.
+They stay in your view.
+It is like being in a virtual room with coworkers all day and no longer missing out on pieces of team collaboration that help you to serve customers better.